About us

 • 99% of our students told us they would recommend us to their friends and family after attending a course or workshop with us.

-• A little under 1/2 of our students identified as having a long term health condition or being disabled.
+• Around 1/2 of our students identify as having a long term health condition or being disabled.

-• Over 1/3 of our students told us that they were in employment, volunteering, studying or retired.
+• Over 1/3 of our students tell us that they are in employment, volunteering, studying or retired.

-• Over 3/4 of our students told us that they were able to put the things they learned with us in to practice.
+• Over 3/4 of our students tel us that they are able to put the things they learned with us in to practice.

-• Over 50% of our students felt comfortable to go on and access other things in their communities after attending the College.
+• Over 1/2 of our students tell us they feel comfortable to go on and access other things in their communities after attending the College.

-• 1/4 of our students went on to employment, education or volunteering and attributed this positive change to attending the College.
+• 1/4 of our students have previously told us they went on to employment, education or volunteering and attributed this positive change to attending the College.

 “Keep up the good work!
 The reasons for not needing to see my GP as often is due to what I have learned about my mental health conditions.”